preactjs/preact-www/content/en/guide/v10/vdom-reference.md

 ### on*Capture

-If your event property name ends with "…Capture" (but *not* ["…PointerCapture"](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events#pointer_capture) ;-) then Preact will register your event handler during the capture (rather than bubbling) phase.
+If your event property name ends with "…Capture" then Preact will register your event handler during the capture (rather than bubbling) phase.

 ## Other special properties